xawei/xawei.github.io/source/_posts/ejs-template-engine-guide-for-backend-engineers.md

   - Node.js
 ---

-# Understanding EJS: A Comprehensive Guide for Backend Engineers

 ## What is EJS?

 EJS (Embedded JavaScript Templates) is a simple yet powerful templating language that lets you generate HTML markup with plain JavaScript.
 The "E" can stand for "Embedded," "Effective," "Elegant," or simply "Easy" - all of which describe this lightweight templating engine.